giriaryan694-a11y/MemoryPoison/README.md

 Through hands-on research, here is how major AI platforms currently respond to these poisoning attempts:

 ### ✅ Strong Defense — Claude (Anthropic)

 Claude has implemented a notable defense: when a prompt arrives via an automated URL redirect, **Claude does not auto-send it**.
 Instead:

-- The prompt is auto-written into the input box but NOT submitted
+* The prompt is auto-written into the input box but NOT submitted
-- A **warning message** is displayed to the user: the interface alerts that this instruction may attempt to manipulate the model into unauthorized behavior
+* A **warning message** is displayed to the user: the interface alerts that this instruction may attempt to manipulate the model into unauthorized behavior
-- This encourages users to **read and understand** the prompt before deciding to send it
+* This encourages users to **read and understand** the prompt before deciding to send it
-- This is currently one of the best UX-level defenses observed
+* This is currently one of the best UX-level defenses observed

 ### ⚠️ Partial Defense — Duck.ai

-- Prompt is auto-written but not auto-sent (similar behavior to Claude)
+* Prompt is auto-written but not auto-sent (similar behavior to Claude)
-- **No warning message** is displayed to the user
+* **No warning message** is displayed to the user
-- Duck.ai also lacks persistent memory features, making memory poisoning largely ineffective here anyway
+* Duck.ai also lacks persistent memory features, making memory poisoning largely ineffective here anyway

 ### ❌ Removed Feature — Google Gemini & Microsoft Copilot

-- Both platforms **appear to have removed or restricted** the auto-fill URL prompt feature
+* Both platforms **appear to have removed or restricted** the auto-fill URL prompt feature
-- Attempts to use the `?prompt=` or `?q=` parameters no longer trigger automatic prompt injection
+* Attempts to use the `?prompt=` or `?q=` parameters no longer trigger automatic prompt injection

 ### ⚠️ Still Vulnerable — ChatGPT, Grok, Mistral

-- These platforms still accept and **auto-execute** pre-filled prompts from URL parameters
+* These platforms still accept pre-filled prompts from URL parameters
+* On **logged-out / unauthenticated** ChatGPT flows, the prompt may auto-submit depending on the entry path
+* On **logged-in** ChatGPT flows, the prompt is typically written into the send bar and the user must press **Send** manually
+* That manual step adds friction, but it does **not** remove the risk of memory poisoning if the user sends the prompt without reviewing it
+* For ChatGPT specifically, unauthenticated users generally do **not** have access to account-tied features like saved memory or chat history management, so the impact is lower than a logged-in account with memory enabled
-- Memory poisoning via crafted links remains effective on these platforms as of research date
+* Memory poisoning via crafted links remains effective on these platforms as of research date
-- Users clicking poisoned links on these platforms receive **no warning**
+* Users clicking poisoned links on these platforms may receive **no warning**

 ---